E137299/11.3-Zoo/README.md

         - Eating expired ham increases hunger by 5 nutrition

 ##  Tips
-- Start by creating the abstract class heiarchy.
+- Start by creating the abstract class hierarchy.
 Then focus on implementing one concrete class at a time.
 - Try to think about how you would make a similar program *without* using abstract classes.
 How are abstract classes helping us here?
 - Why is it useful to have **both** the `eat(Food f)` AND the `beEaten(Animal a)` methods?